256dpi/aureus/README.md

 ## Generators

-Aureus has a bunch of generators built-in to easily generate a complete interface.

-### Layout & Views

-* Run `rails g aureus:layout application` to generate a typical aureus layout.
+* Run `rails g aureus:setup` to create the initializer.
-* Run `rails g aureus:views Resource ResourcesController` to generate aureus views for a model and controller.
+* Run `rails g aureus:copy` to copy the views and layout.